 - Pressures you to pay up-front fees.
 The company wants you to pay before it provides any services.
 A simple rule to follow is “Don’t pay upfront.”
-If the company uses telemarketing such that the federal Telemarketing Sales Rule applies, the credit repair company may not request or receive fees until it gives you a credit report generated more than six months after the promised results that shows the results.
 Under the federal Credit Repair Organizations Act, credit repair companies can’t request or receive payment until they’ve completed the services they’ve promised.
 Some companies will structure monthly payment plans to try to avoid this requirement.
 You should know that all forms of upfront payment before services are completed are illegal.

 - Requests you dispute accurate information in your credit report.
-The company advises you to dispute all the information in your credit report, regardless of its accuracy or timeliness.
+The company advises you to dispute all the information in your credit report, even if it is correct and timely.

 - Refuses or avoids explaining your rights to you.
 The company doesn’t tell you your rights and what you can do for yourself for free.
-Disputing errors in your credit reports is a free legal right available to you under the Fair Credit Reporting Act; you don’t need to pay a credit repair organization to do it for you.
-Also, if you have just signed up for a credit repair service, you have the right to cancel your contract with any credit repair organization for any reason within three business days at no charge to you.
+Disputing errors in your credit reports is a free legal right available to you under the Fair Credit Reporting Act.
+You don’t need to pay a credit repair organization to do it for you.
+Also, if you have just signed up for a credit repair service, you have the right to cancel your contract with the company for any reason within three business days at no charge to you.